wp-plugins/book-review/readme.txt

 == Description ==

 The WordPress Book Review Plugin adds a *Book Info* section to the *Add New Post* and *Edit Post* pages.
 Fill this out whenever you would like to show more information about a particular book.
 Note that, at a minimum, *Title* must be specified in order for the information to show at the top of the post, and any fields that you leave blank will not appear.
 These fields include:

-1. Title
+* Title
-1. Series
+* Series
-1. Author
+* Author
-1. Publisher
+* Publisher
-1. Release Date
+* Release Date
-1. Source
+* Source
-1. Up to five customized URLS (as configured in the settings)
+* Up to five customized URLS (as configured in the settings)
-1. Cover URL
+* Cover URL
-1. Summary
+* Summary
-1. Rating
+* Rating

 If the *Book Info* section has been filled out, these details will appear above the post's content.

-**Features**
+= Features =
-1. Customizable background and border colors.
+* Customizable background and border colors.
-1. Ability to optionally show ratings on the home page.
+* Ability to optionally show ratings on the home page.
-1. Use the built-in star rating images or specify your own.
+* Use the built-in star rating images or specify your own.
-1. Configure up to five links of your choosing.
+* Configure up to five links of your choosing.
 These can be text-based links or you can provide your own images.
-1. Open your custom links in the same tab or in a new one.
+* Open your custom links in the same tab or in a new one.

-**Resources**
+= Resources =
 * Full documentation for the WordPress Book Review Plugin can be found on [Book Wookie](http://bookwookie.ca/wordpress-book-review-plugin/).
 * If you have suggestions for a new add-on, feel free to email me at thebookwookie@gmail.com.
 * Follow Book Wookie on [Facebook](https://www.facebook.com/BookWookie), [Twitter](https://twitter.com/BookWookie), or [Google+](https://plus.google.com/u/0/115576325157071227855/posts).